arachne-threat-intel/thread/README.md

 If you have any questions or comments about Thread, please feel free to contact us via the email address above.

-## Understanding MITRE ATT&CK®, TTPs and how to leverage them
+## Understanding MITRE ATT&CK, TTPs and how to leverage them
 We've mentioned MITRE ATT&CK, TTPs and CTI mapping a great deal, but why are these things even relevant to cybersecurity?
 What does CTI mapping actually yield?

 ### MITRE ATT&CK®: